 This is a simplified look at the traditional brewing process.
 Malt, consisting primarily of barley and other grains, is added to the mash tun and filled with water.
 This is then heated to a point where the sugars from the grains are separated and dissolved into the water.
 This water is then moved to another tank where it is fermented with hops and yeast.
-After fermenting, it is filtered into the beer form we recognize and love.
+After fermenting, it is filtered and conditioned into drinkable beer.

-After the grains are utilized for their sugars in the mash tun, they are disposed of as what is refered to as spent grain.
-These grains are high in protein, fiber, and fat, but the nutritional value is hard to capture due to the high water content and quick spoilage.
-Below is some more information showing the issues surrounding this valuable by-product.
+After the grains are utilized for their sugars in the mash tun, they are disposed of as what is referred to as spent grain.
+These grains are high in protein, fiber, and fat, but lack sugar because the brewing process removes them.
+However, the nutritional value is hard to capture due to the high water content and quick spoilage.
+Below is some more information showing the difficulties of this valuable by-product.

 Spent Grain Statistics

 80 - Percent Moisture Content

 24 - Hour Usable Life (Wet)